abulalarabi/Adafruit_Sensor_Calibration_RP2040/README.md

 * Currently the calibration is saved into sensor_calib.json file (even if any other file name is provided through parameters).
 * Make sure LittleFS library is installed.

 # ToDo:
 * Check with ESP devices to make sure they use the SDFat instead of simulated EEPROM.
+* Revise the overall code to discard any unused libs.
+* Cross-check the return types and error handling.